bpoplauschi/ImageCachingBenchmark/README.md

 <br />
 <br />
 ##Summary
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the data we measured, I think **AFNetworking** has the best performance except in the respect of first load time, but I think the performance of first load time accounts for very small proportion of all performance.
+From the data we measured, I think **AFNetworking** has the best performance except in the respect of first load time, but I think the performance of first load time accounts for very small proportion of all performance.